mist64/cbmbus_doc/3 Commodore DOS.md

 Some interfaces features permit using wildcard characters:
 * A question mark ("`?`") matches any character.
 * An asterisk ("`*`") matches zero or more characters.
-On first-generation units, characters in the pattern after the asterisk are ignored, so an asterisk can only match characters at the end of the name.
+On classic devices, characters in the pattern after the asterisk are ignored, so an asterisk can only match characters at the end of the name.

 ### Opening Files